 Likewise, our career paths are oftentimes chosen by what is perceived as a ‘cool job’ or what jobs will bring us the greatest financial benefit.
 A big bank account is valued by our society, but the reality is that a big bank account doesn’t equate to happiness.
 Too often we conform to the norm because ‘we are supposed to be doing these things,’ and don’t even realize why we feel unfulfilled and dissatisfied.

 Be Weary of How Society Limits Our Happiness:

 Societal ideals and norms both obviously play a part in our constant yearning for more, but these are not the only things that contribute to these feelings.
 Advertisers are all too good at making us believe that the levels of fulfillment that we are searching for can be finally had through their products.
 The billboards in Time Square clearly show this.

 The truth is that our levels of dissatisfaction, as a society, stem from the beliefs that we have formed around these ideals, norms, and advertisement pitches.
 However, there are plenty of examples that show how these things WILL NOT lead to happiness and fulfillment.
 Just think about how many celebrities struggle with addiction, depression, and failed marriages.

 To reach new and increasing levels of happiness you need to start basing your actions on what you actually think is important and beneficial for you.
-Don’t stay in a relationship because you are scared to be alone, don’t keep working at a well paying job when you despise the work, and don’t abuse yourself physical because you aren’t pretty or skinny enough.
+Don’t stay in a relationship because you are scared to be alone, don’t keep working at a well-paying job when you despise the work, and don’t abuse yourself physically because you aren’t pretty or skinny enough.

 If you enjoyed this article about how society limits our happiness, we invite you to share it with your family and friends or discuss it with us in the comments section below.